 Oxford

 § This page gives an overview of the Oxford local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Oxford is a world-famous city in Oxfordshire, renowned for its university, historic architecture, and cultural life.
 The city centre is dominated by the spires of colleges such as Christ Church, Magdalen, and Radcliffe Camera, set along cobbled streets and quads.
 The River Thames and River Cherwell weave through, providing meadows and riverside walks such as Port Meadow.
 Museums, libraries, and theatres add cultural depth, while the city is surrounded by villages and farmland that preserve its rural edges.
 Its geography blends historic urban life with green landscapes.

-The administrative boundary of Oxford can be viewed on OpenStreetMap: District Boundary of Oxford.
+The administrative boundary of Oxford can also be viewed on OpenStreetMap: District Boundary of Oxford.

 Key Facts about Oxford